lzieniew/nvim_config/README.md

 `pip install django-stubs`

 ## ignore files from venv
-In order to ignore files from venv in neotree plugin, it's enought to add 'venv/' to '.ignore' file at the root of current project
+In order to ignore files from venv in neotree plugin, it's enought to add 'venv/' to '.ignore' file at the root of current project.
-Other option is to create venv with name starting with `.`, for example .venv Ignoring venv directory while grepping throught all files (with Telescope plugin) is more problematic In theory the .ignore file should be enough, but it doesn't work for me
+Other option is to create venv with name starting with `.`, for example .venv Ignoring venv directory while grepping throught all files (with Telescope plugin) is more problematic In theory the .ignore file should be enough, but for me it only works with venv, not .venv

 ## configure ruff autoformatter
 create `.ruff.toml` in the base directory of a project and put config in there, for example